drhsqlite/fossil-mirror/www/rebaseharm.md

 I reject this argument utterly.
 Unless you project is a work of fiction, it is not a "story" but a "history".
-Honorable writers (of non-fiction) adjust their narrative to fit history.
-Rebase, in contrast, adjusts history to fit the narrative.
+Honorable writers adjust their narrative to fit history.
+Rebase adjusts history to fit the narrative.
-I call that being dishonest.

-This is not to say that historical texts cannot be redrafted for clarity and accuracy.
-Fossil supports this by providing mechanisms to fix typos in check-in comments, and make other editorial changes, by adding new modification records to the blockchain.
-The original incorrect inputs are preserved as part of the blockchain and are easily accessible, but for routine display purposes, a more readable presentation is provided.
-Thus, the repository need not be your first and only draft, but can also be true and historically correct at the same time.
+Truthful texts can be redrafted for clarity and accuracy.
+Fossil supports this by providing mechanisms to fix typos in check-in comments, attach supplemental notes, and make other editorial changes.
+The corrections are accomplished by adding new modification records to the blockchain.
+The original incorrect inputs are preserved in the blockchain and are easily accessible.
+But for routine display purposes, the more readable edited presentation is provided.
+A repository can be a true and accurate representation of history even without getting everything perfect on the first draft.

 Unfortunately, Git does not provide the ability to add corrections or clarifications to historical check-ins in its blockchain.
 Hence,